-The Aliens Act provides the possibility for the CGRS to request a medical report relating to indications of acts of torture or serious harm suffered in the past, if the CGRS thinks this is relevant to the case.
-It can request such a medical examination as soon as possible, if necessary by a doctor assigned by the CGRS.
+request such a medical examination as soon as possible, if necessary by a doctor assigned by the CGRS.
 In the medical report a clear difference should be made between objective observations and the observations which are based on the declarations of the applicant.
-The report can be send to the CGRS only with the applicant's consent.
+The report can be sent to the CGRS only with the applicant's consent.
 However, refusal to undergo a medical examination shall not prevent the CGRS from deciding on the asylum application.
 The CGRS has stated that it has not yet made use of this possibility.